 The CSM role

 Today, with renewals — and the risk for cancellation — occurring at a more rapid pace, customer success is not optional.
-For organizations that deliver their products or services through a subscription, a proactive CSM connected and in-tune with customers is essential.
+Organizations delivering products or services through a subscription need a proactive CSM who is well connected and in-tune with customers.
 So, a good CSM understands the technical aspects of a product, is a great communicator, with empathy for the customer, and the ability to identify problems and solve them, but what makes for a great CSM?

 Drive customer success through a plan

 As with many business activities — or life activities for that matter — the best results follow careful planning.
 A CSM has two different but related planning tasks that should be constantly in motion:

 - An overall SaaS customer success plan: For an overall customer success plan, a CSM should target the right metrics, segment customers into categories, and create an onboarding experience that collects information while also providing guidance and optimal product experience to customers.

 - Targeted success plans for each individual customer: This requires a deep understanding of the typical customer’s needs, all of your product’s capabilities, and the specific problems facing individual customers.